Published research and writing on conservation science, biodiversity, natural history, and the environment

 * Denotes shared first authorship

-van Rees, C.B., Elphick, C.S., and Reed, J.M. in review.
+van Rees, C.B., Elphick, C.S., and Reed, J.M. in revision.
 Evaluating the potential de-listing of two endangered Hawaiian waterbirds using population viability analysis and Bayesian hierarchical models.
 Avian Conservation and Ecology.

 *Howard, L., *van Rees, C.B., Luikart, G., and Hand, B.K. in review.
 Identifying Innovation Opportunities in Smartphone Apps for Invasive Species Reporting by Citizen Scientists.
 Neobiota.